frankheat/offsecnotes/content/android/frida/frida trace/index.md

     ```

    {{< hint style=notes >}}
-   **Note**: keep in mind that not all classes are loaded at startup.
+   Keep in mind that not all classes are loaded at startup.
 Therefore, you may need to execute `frida-trace` after the application has started running (and when your class/method has been loaded).
    {{< /hint >}}